Introducing Accelerate Docs

 Leveraging our new Accelerate platform, you’ll see a new improved workflow, improved management of large numbers of rate schedules, agreements and trading relationships – all designed to move agreements at the fast pace your clients expect to trade.

-Based on the Accelerate platform, Docs seamlessly syncs with Fees and eRecs for end-to-end management of brokerage relationships, payment, settlement and reconciliation.
+Based on the Accelerate platform, Docs seamlessly syncs with Atlantis and eRecs for end-to-end management of brokerage relationships, payment, settlement and reconciliation.

-Accelerate will entirely replace EGUS starting in December, 2017.
+Accelerate Docs will entirely replace EGUS starting in December, 2017.

 - Clearing account bulk management